thaliaarchi/notes/wspace/history/non-interpreters.md

 # Non-interpreter projects

-A list of all projects in the Whitespace Corpus, that aren't interpreters or disassemblers.
+A list of all projects in the Whitespace Corpus, that aren't interpreters, assemblers, or disassemblers.

 ## Whitespace backends